 Why is this important?

 In today’s business climate, a desirable location is one of the most significant factors employees consider when making career decisions.
 Many companies locate where they can provide employees safe, sustainable, alternative routes to travel to work and recreate.
 Employees look to settle in communities that provide access to a healthy lifestyle.
 A recreational landmark like an EPIC Trail can provide all these benefits while also connecting the Sacramento region to other trail systems across the Northern San Joaquin Valley and the San Francisco Bay Area.

 What is Valley Vision’s role?

-Valley Vision has partnered with nationally-acclaimed Alta Planning + Design to commission a third-party feasibility study for a 28-mile section of the proposed trail connecting Folsom trail systems to existing trails in Placerville, along the Sacramento Placerville Transportation Corridor Joint Powers Authority, and is working to uncover the best way to complete a paved, Class 1 trail through that area.
+Valley Vision is working to commission a third-party feasibility study for a 28-mile section of the proposed trail connecting Folsom trail systems to existing trails in Placerville, along the Sacramento Placerville Transportation Corridor Joint Powers Authority, in order to uncover the best way to complete a paved, Class 1 trail through that area.

 How does this improve people’s lives?